ptsanchez/cse15l-lab-reports/index.md

 ![Image](cse15lPasswordReset.png)

 **Note: This username and password are seperate from your TritonLink account.
-When entering in the username of the account to resest your password, ensure that you use your cs15l account and NOT your TritonLink username.**
+When entering in the username of the account to resest your password, ensure that you use your cs15l account and NOT your TritonLink username.
+Resetting your password sometimes happens immediately and other times can take up to over an hour.
+If it's not working immediately, please be patient. **

 ## Remotely Connecting